Charleston Cougars men's basketball: John Kresse era (1979–2001)

 After hiring St. John's assistant coach John Kresse in 1979, the College of Charleston Cougars began to achieve some notoriety.
 Kresse would lead the program to its first District Championship in 1983, propelling them to their first NAIA Tournament appearance.
 The Cougars advanced through the first four rounds and eventually defeated West Virginia Wesleyan 57–53 to win the 1983 NAIA Championship.

-Kresse continued the program's success in the NAIA, winning five-straight District 6 Championships to ensure five-straight NAIA Tournament berths from 1985–89.
+Kresse continued the program's success in the NAIA, winning five-straight District 6 Championships to ensure five-straight NAIA Tournament berths from 1985 to 1989.
 Despite failing to win another national championship, Kresse led the Cougars to a third-place finish in the 1988 Tournament.

 During the 1991–92 season, the Cougars made the jump to Division I and defeated UNC–Charlotte 68–54 in their first game.
 After posting a 38–16 record through two seasons as an Independent program, the Cougars joined the Trans Atlantic Athletic Conference in 1993.

 In their first season of conference play, the 1993–94 Cougars played to a 24–4 record (14–2 against TAAC opponents), earning the school its first regular season championship.
 Kresse earned his first TAAC Coach of the Year award, and Marion Busby earned the school's first TAAC Player of the Year award.
 The Cougars were unable to participate in the 1994 TAAC Tournament due to NCAA regulations, but they did receive an at-large bid to the 1994 NCAA Tournament as a #12 seed, ultimately losing to #5 Wake Forest 68–58 in the first round.

 On December 15, 1994, Charleston's home arena, the F. Mitchell Johnson Center, was renamed as the "John Kresse Arena" in the coach's honor.

-Kresse led the program to four more TAAC regular season championships from 1995–1998, earning back-to-back NIT invitations in 1995 and 1996.
+Kresse led the program to four more TAAC regular season championships from 1995 to 1998, earning back-to-back NIT invitations in 1995 and 1996.
 The Cougars defeated Tennessee 55–49 in the first round of the 1996 NIT behind the leadership of TAAC Player of the Year Thaddeous Delaney, before falling to Rhode Island 58–62 in overtime during the second round.

 The 1996–97 Cougars, led by TAAC Player of the Year and future NBA-player Anthony Johnson, earned the first automatic berth to the NCAA Tournament in school history.
 After playing to a 29–3 record (16–0 in conference) and defeating Florida International 83–73 in the 1997 TAAC Championship Game, the Cougars would enter the 1997 NCAA Tournament as a #12 seed, despite being ranked No. 16 in the National AP Poll.
 Kresse's Cougars made program history by upsetting the #5 seed Maryland Terrapins 75–66 in the first round, before falling to the eventual National Champion, #4 Arizona 73–69.